Facts and Figures

 • Increased confidence and raised aspirations in pursuing a creative career, whether on or off the stage.

-Our Thrive team and External Evaluator will use our young musicians’ feedback to develop the programme further and offer new opportunities.
+Our Thive team and evaluation colleagues learn from young musicians’ feedback to develop the programme further and offer new opportunities.
 In early 2025 we also commissioned a Needs Analysis for the Thrive programme, to help inform the next few years of its development.

 Connect